-If you delete your account, we will initiate deletion of the Dropbox files you store on Dropbox after 30 days.
-If you mark a file within your account for permanent deletion, we will permanently delete it within 60 days in the normal course of operations.
+When you delete your account, we'll initiate deletion of the Dropbox files you store on Dropbox after 30 days.
+If you mark a file within your account for permanent deletion, we'll permanently delete it within 60 days in the normal course of operations.
 It may take several additional days to complete depending on the number of files selected for deletion.

 - Delete all members from your team.

-- Contact Dropbox support to downgrade to a free team.
+- Contact Dropbox support to downgrade your team to locked state.

 - Delete your own account.